ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 A trust domain is a logical grouping of systems that share a common set of security controls and policies.
 WIMSE certificates and tokens are issued under the authority of a trust domain.
 Trust domains SHOULD be identified by a fully qualified domain name belonging to the organization defining the trust domain.
 A trust domain maps to one or more trust anchors for validating X.509 certificates and a mechanism to securely obtain a JWK Set {{!RFC7517}} for validating WIMSE WIT tokens.
 This mapping MUST be obtained through a secure mechanism that ensures the authenticity and integrity of the mapping is fresh and not compromised.
 This secure mechanism is out of scope for this document.

-A single organization may define multiple trust domains for different purpose such as different departments or environments.
+A single organization may define multiple trust domains for different purposes such as different departments or environments.
 Each trust domain must have a unique identifier.
 Workload identifiers are scoped within a trust domain.
 If two identifiers differ only by trust domain they still refer to two different entities.

 ## Workload Identifier